LagoLunatic/wwrando/README.md

 In the bug report be sure to include the permalink for the seed you encountered the bug on.

 If you're going to play on emulator, you should always use the latest development version of Dolphin which can be found at the top of this page: https://dolphin-emu.org/download/
-If you try to run the randomizer on an old version of Dolphin you will most likely get a black screen when booting it up.
+The minimum version of Dolphin that works with the randomizer is 5.0-4740 (released July 20th, 2017).
+If you try to run the randomizer on anything older than that you will just see a black screen when you boot it up.

 ### Discord Server